-In order to achieve such an understanding, what is requisite will be a thorough survey of the thought of Confucius, the founder of the School that bears his name, and those of Mencius and Hsün Tzu, the two towering figures in the Warring States Period who, both coincidentally and unequivocally, proclaimed themselves defenders of the Confucian faith, despite the divergence of their thoughts.
+For such an understanding to be achieved, what is requisite will be a thorough survey of the thought of Confucius, the founder of the School that bears his name, and those of Mencius and Hsün Tzu, the two towering figures in the Warring States Period who, both coincidentally and unequivocally, proclaimed themselves defenders of the Confucian faith, despite the divergence of their philosophical inclinations.

-The thoughts of these three eminent masters had jointly, yet each distinctively, constructed the basic philosophical and spiritual frameworks within which Confucians of all the subsequent ages were to perceive the world and to position themselves.
+The thoughts of these three eminent masters had jointly, yet each distinctively, constructed the basic philosophical and spiritual frameworks within which Confucians of all the subsequent ages were to perceive the world and position themselves.